armelito/Wordpress-boilerplate/README.md

 ## Change files

 **You need a local php server to run wordpress**
->The .env config run on port 8000
+>The .env config wp_host on port 8000
->Change it if necessary

 * Setup the example.env in /bin for your futur project.
 * Setup .env file to connect to the database